European-Unified-ID/EUID-docs/api/v2/getting-started/gs-credentials.md

 ## Subscription ID and Public Key

-If you're using a client-side implementation (see [EUID Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md)<!-- or Client-Side Integration Guide for JavaScript (link removed for EUID) -->), you'll receive the following credentials:
+If you're using a client-side implementation (see [EUID Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md) or [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md)), you'll receive the following credentials:
 - **Subscription ID**: This value identifies your site to the EUID service.
 - **Public key**: This value is used for encryption.

-When you're implementing EUID on the client side, by using <!-- the EUID JavaScript SDK or -->Prebid, provide the values to <!-- the SDK or to -->Prebid as part of configuration.
+When you're implementing EUID on the client side, by using the EUID JavaScript SDK or Prebid, provide the values to the SDK or to Prebid as part of configuration.

 Notes: